Three-flavor collective neutrino conversions with multi-azimuthal-angle instability in an electron-capture supernova model: Conclusions

 In the MZA case, the re-suppression phase starts very early and the window phase does not exists.
 Thus, the consideration of the MAA effect opens the possibility for the multi-angle matter and self-induced suppression in NO and provides a different evolution of the neutrino event rate.
 During the cooling phase, small flavor asymmetry and multiple crossings break the synchronization of neutrino ensembles and make possible flavor conversions in both mass ordering.
 The behavior of multi-angle decoherence in the MAA case changes the final spectral shapes and the difference in the neutrino event rate is enhanced.

 In summary, we investigated the influence of the MAA instability on flavor evolution within the three-flavor framework.
 The inclusion of the MAA effects alters the suppression behaviors and provides additional time evolution in the signal prediction.
-To obtain a treatable description, we imposed the assumption that the transverse evolution can be ignored in order to extend the bulb model.
+However, the behaviors found here are for our employed ECSN model, and expected results would be different for other more massive progenitor cases.
+In particular, the window phase could be shorter or vanish due to stronger matter suppression for iron-CCSN models.
+Also, to obtain a treatable description, we imposed the assumption that the transverse evolution can be ignored in order to extend the bulb model.
 The small-scale transverse variations should actually grow and could smear the observed signals at the Earth.
-The investigation of the global solutions including the multi-dimensional spatial evolution is still open and there is still much work needed to challenge the computational complexity of the self-induced interactions. \\
+Also, the inclusion of the temporal evolution can compensate the matter-induced phase dispersion and enhance the impact of the inhomogeneous modes on the flavor evolution.
+In addition, we also ignored the neutrino halo effect and fast flavor conversion.
+These effects require the inclusion of neutrino scattering and more detailed supernova simulations.
+But they are expected to influence the signal prediction.
+The investigation of the global solutions including the multi-dimensional spatial and temporal evolution is still open and there is still much work needed to challenge the computational complexity of the self-induced interactions. \\